tyson-swetnam/intro2llms/docs/bard.md

 ## Availability

 Google Bard initially rolled out access in the U.S. and U.K., and is continuously expanding to [more countries and languages](https://blog.google/technology/ai/try-bard/){target=_blank}.

+For University managed accounts (`netid@arizona.edu`) Bard requires access via the Google Workspace be activated by an administrator.
+As of 5/26/23 UArizona administrators have not activated this feature in the UArizona Google Workspace.

+You can however use Bard through a `name@gmail.com` address.